VariantSync/DiffDetective/README.md

 In particular, we used DiffDetective to classify the effect of edits on the variability of the edited source code in the change histories of 44 open-source C-preprocessor-based software projects.

 The classification is implemented within the [org.variantsync.diffdetective.editclass](src/main/java/org/variantsync/diffdetective/editclass/) package.
+The empirical evaluation of the classification, including a respective `main` method, is implemented in the [org.variantsync.diffdetective.experiments.esecfse22](src/main/java/org/variantsync/diffdetective/experiments/esecfse22) package.

 The original replication package can be found on the [esecfse](https://github.com/VariantSync/DiffDetective/tree/esecfse22) branch or via the DOI [10.5281/zenodo.7110095](https://doi.org/10.5281/zenodo.7110095).
 The replication is also available for the most recent version of DiffDetective with various improvements, which will likely yield to slightly different results than the initial study.
 The updated replication package can be found in the [replication/esecfse22](replication/esecfse22) subdirectory with its own [README](replication/esecfse22/README.md).